 The SMP focusses on quantifying the maximum seagrass depth range as an indicator of long-term water quality changes.
 The SMP has been incidentally noted that the landward margin of Z. muelleri meadows were variable over time.
-BMT (2020; 2021) observed a retraction in the landward margin of the Fisherman Islands meadow between 2019-21, which was hypothesised to related to exposure during hot days, and possibly other environmental drivers such as rainfall.
+BMT (2020; 2021) observed a retraction in the landward margin of the Fisherman Islands meadow between 2019-21, which was hypothesised to be related to exposure during hot days, and possibly other environmental drivers such as rainfall.
+However, in 2022, BMT observed a landward expansion of Z. muelleri at Fisherman Islands between July 2021 and July 2022.

-An inspections of aerial photography suggests that between July 2021 and July 2022, the landward boundary of the Fisherman Islands seagrass meadows expanded landward (see example images in Figure 4.2).
-The 2021-22 was cooler than average (see Figure 2.3), potentially providing better growing conditions.
+Inspections of aerial photography suggest that between July 2022 and July 2023, the landward boundary of the Fisherman Islands seagrass meadows were largely consistent (see example images in Figure 4.2).
+The 2022-23 mean maximum temperate remained cooler than average (similar to the 2021-22 period) (see Figure 2.3), potentially providing better growing conditions and sustaining the landward expansion observed in 2022.
 Further assessments would be required to test for potential links between long term patterns in seagrass meadow, temperature and solar radiation.

-Figure 4.2 Change in Nearshore Zostera between July 2021 (left) and July 2022 (right)
+Figure 4.2 Change in Nearshore Zostera between July 2022 (left) and July 2023 (right).